 You’re in the right place.

-In this guide to buying a refurbished iPhone, we’ll cover what a refurbished phone is and why you should choose one next time you want to change your phone.
+In this guide to buying a refurbished iPhone, we’ll cover what a refurbished phone is and why you should choose one next time you want to upgrade your phone.

 We’ll also explore the different options when buying a refurbished device and what to look out for so you don’t make an expensive mistake.